nvbogu/Natural-Language-Understanding-API/README.md

 ```sh
 nginx -t
 ```
 Which should be successfull.
-If so you have installed your NGINX web server successfully.
+If so you have installed your NGINX web server successfully!

 ## HTTPS certificate
 I this section you will get a certificate from [Let's Encript](https://letsencrypt.org/) which is for free and makes your server accessible over the https protocol.